 1. Fufu – Boiled Sticky Dough

 The first time you see a white Fufu block, you will not think that this food has a rich history.
 Thus, don’t be fooled by its pretty monotonous look.
 Fufu was born in Ghana, and you can find it under other names: Fufuo, Foofoo, or Foufou.

-- 28 Most Popular Cambodian Street Food You Will Love 2022
+- 22 Most Popular Cameroonian Foods You Will Love 2023

 However, the dish isn’t limited to only one area.
 You can order it in restaurants in West Africa, Liberia, Nigeria, and more.
 This jewel of traditional Liberian recipes requires boiled cassava and green plantain or cocoyam to be mashed into a dough and fermented.